 Children’s Books Ireland is happy to announce some exciting changes to our board and staff.
 Kim Harte will join the Children’s Books Ireland team in early December as Publications & Projects Manager.
 CBI Director Elaina Ryan will take maternity leave from January 2018, during which time Jenny Murray, currently Publications & Projects Manager, will be Acting Director.
 Kim brings .

 Children’s Books Ireland is proud to announce the five schools which have been chosen to receive the inaugural Robert Dunbar Memorial Libraries, named in memory of our former patron and long-time friend of the organisation.
 CBI received three hundred applications from schools all over the island of Ireland.
 The winners are: PRIMARY: Ballyraine N.S., Letterkenny, Donegal St. Mark’s Junior .

 Children’s Books Ireland is proud to announce a new project for 2018: BOLD GIRLS.
 BOLD GIRLS aims is to break down societal barriers and to instill confidence in girls and young women by showing them characters in children’s books with agency, power and opinions, addressing at a young age some of the issues that stand in the way of .

 This year, wherever you are in Ireland, events and activities will be taking place to encourage children to enjoy the experience and the magic of reading!
-October is a jam-packed month of fun-filled opportunities featuring Irish and international authors and illustrators, and catering for the reading preferences of everyone from toddlers to teens and beyond, with everyone celebrating the .
+October is a jam-packed month of fun-filled opportunities featuring Irish and international authors and illustrators, and catering for the reading preferences of everyone from toddlers to teens and beyond, with everyone getting blown .